mike-wendt/demos/index.md

 ---

-# Explore and learn about RAPIDS
+# Explore and Learn About RAPIDS
 {: .fs-9 }

 Leverage containers, demos, and notebooks from the RAPIDS team and community to explore RAPIDS hands on.
 For more information about RAPIDS visit [rapids.ai](http://rapids.ai)